1946 Dominican Republic earthquake

 The 1946 Dominican Republic earthquake occurred on August 4 at 13:51 AST near Samaná, Dominican Republic.
-It was the largest earthquake to occur in the instrumental area in the Caribbean.
+It was the largest earthquake to occur in the instrumental era in the Caribbean.
 It generated a tsunami that was observed as far as New Jersey.
 A total of 1,790 deaths were reported.

 Tectonic setting

 The Dominican Republic is located on the eastern part of Hispaniola, which is the site of a complex tectonic environment.
 The North American plate undergoes subduction below the Caribbean plate.
 In addition, the seismically active strike-slip Septentrional–Oriente fault zone runs through the northern part of the island.
 It has been estimated that the fault accumulates about 12 mm of strain every year.
 Major earthquakes (M>=7) have occurred in the northeastern Caribbean at least eleven times over the past 250 years, at least five of which have been located on the megathrust.

 Earthquake

 The earthquake occurred on August 4 at 13:51 AST with an epicenter near the coast of Samaná Province in the northern Dominican Republic.
 The mainshock measured 7.8 on the moment magnitude scale; 8.1 on the surface-wave magnitude scale, and originated at a depth of 15 km.
 It was caused by movement on a northeast-dipping thrust fault striking northwest.

 At least 63 aftershocks followed the largest earthquake including a magnitude 7.0 event that struck the coast on August 8.
 These aftershocks were distributed offshore along a west–northwest trending zone measuring 250 by 75 km.
 Several aftershocks with focal depths greater than 70 km delineate a south or southwest dipping plate that is subducted beneath the region.